- Quick Steps

 - Encrypting an entire disk

-University Technology Services recommends full disk encryption.What types of data need to be encrypted?
+University Technology Services recommends full disk encryption.What types of data and devices need to be encrypted?

 Data that are specifically restricted from open disclosure to the public by law, such as Personally Identifiable Data, are classified as “Confidential Data” and require a high level of protection against unauthorized disclosure, modification, destruction, and usage.
 Devices storing Confidential Data should be encryption.
 Mobile devices, such as laptops and smartphones, should be encrypted.

 Examples of confidential data include, but are not limited to: